jestjs/jest/website/versioned_docs/version-26.x/TimerMocks.md

 All of the following functions need fake timers to be set, either by `jest.useFakeTimers()` or via `"timers": "fake"` in the config file.

-Currently, two implementations of the fake timers are present - `modern` and `legacy`, where `modern` is still the default one.
+Currently, two implementations of the fake timers are present - `modern` and `legacy`, where `legacy` is still the default one.
 You can read how to enable `legacy` implementation [here](/blog/2020/05/05/jest-26#new-fake-timers).

 ## Run All Timers